Dan0sz/host-webfonts-locally/readme.txt

 == Changelog ==

 = 4.2.0 | The What-4.0-should've-been Edition | October 7th, 2020 =
+* **IMPORTANT NOTICE: If you're upgrading from v4.x.x it's required to Empty your Cache Directory.
+Otherwise the Optimized Google Fonts Overview will not work.**
 * Added CSS2 (Variable Fonts) compatiblity,
 * No more spaces in filenames of downloaded fonts,
 * Added Optimize Fonts tab, which resembles the 'Generate Stylesheet' tab from v3, and features,